You Only Loved Me Twice

-You Only Loved Me Twice is a crime drama short film directed by Ryan Pickett.
+You Only Loved Me Twice is a 2008 American crime drama short film directed by Ryan Pickett.
 It is streamed by Indieflix.

 Plot

 You Only Loved Me Twice is a silent film that shows the way deception can be deadly.
-Wife Amy Miller (Michelle Evans) is preparing a romantic meal for her husband with flowers and wine.
+Wife Amy Miller (Michelle Evans) is preparing a romantic meal for her husband, and the table will be set with flowers and wine.
 Amy has a perturbed look on her face, which the audience realizes is because she has recently stumbled upon photos of her husband Ray Miller (Matt Bolton) with a young sassy blonde Lisa Hewitt (Jennifer Bonior).
-When Ray comes home, he brings flowers perhaps to make up for a fight the couple recently had.
+When Ray comes home, he brings flowers, that Amy puts in the vase on the table, thinking that Ray wants to apologize for a fight the couple recently had.
 The couple begins to eat in silence until Ray drops his glass of wine.
-Amy is in the middle of aiming a gun she has taped under the table.
-Ray and Amy are cleaning the wine when he sees the gun.
-The couple begins a choreographed tango.
-Ray reaches for the gun and he shoots Amy, while his next move is to wait for Lisa to join him.
+Amy and Ray clean up the spilled wine, when all of a sudden, Ray sees a gun that is taped under the table.
+Ray reaches for the gun to prevent Amy from shooting him, but in the tussle, he accidentally shoots Amy.
+He then waits for his lover Lisa to join him.